2021 Chandigarh Municipal Corporation election

 The elections for the Chandigarh Municipal Corporation were held on 24 December 2021.
 203 candidates campaigned for 35 seats in the Chandigarh election.
 Election results were declared on 27 December 2021.

 Contesting the Chandigarh Municipal Corporation elections for the first time, Aam Aadmi Party (AAP) won 14 seats and became the single largest party in the council of total 35 elected seats.
+BJP again formed the government and secured the mayor post due to defections and cross voting.

 During the vote for mayor election, Congress and Shiromani Akali Dal did not vote.
 One Congress Councillor defected and joined BJP and one AAP vote was declared invalid.
 Bhartiya Janata Party's Sarabjit Kaur was elected as the new mayor of Chandigarh with 14 votes in support and 13 against.
-AAP have disputed the mayor election and appealed in the Punjab and Haryana High Court to quash the election of mayor, citing irregularities in the process.
+AAP had disputed the mayor election and appealed in the Punjab and Haryana High Court to quash the election of mayor, citing irregularities in the process though it was rejected.

 Background

 2016 Chandigarh Municipal Corporation election was won by Bharatiya Janata Party (BJP) + Shiromani Akali Dal (SAD) alliance.
 In the 2019 Indian general election, Chandigarh (Lok Sabha constituency) was won by BJP.

 In the 2021 Chandigarh Municipal Corporation election, SAD and BJP contested separately without an alliance.
 Aam Aadmi Party (AAP) contested this election for the first time.

 The number of wards of the corporation were increased from 26 in 2016 to 35 in the 2021 election.